Bihanskiy/skill-set/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Comments

+Video working only with localhost.
+You need to use Allow CORS: Access-Control-Allow-Origin extension to prevent CORS block

 ## What Used

 - TypeScript
 - React
 - React Hooks
 - React Router Dom
+- Video.js
 - Material UI
 - Scss